 Growing up, Duffy was like any of a million other kids who listened to rock-and-roll music.
 As punk become popular in England in the mid ’70s, he was all over it, and both styles influenced his playing – as well as his taste in tone.
-The White Falcon became something of a trademark, as Duffy used it to record The Cult’s early albums and tour the world.
+The White Falcon became a trademark, as Duffy used it to record The Cult’s early albums and tour the world.
 Ironically, though, it was at first more a solution than a choice…

 “I wanted to get my own guitar sounds,” he said of his early work.
 “I was very conscious of not wanting to be a bad version of Steve Jones – I wanted to be a good version of Billy Duffy!
 The Gretsch represented an opportunity for a different sonic approach.
-That’s how it all started; I was aware of the guitar’s visual appeal, then started looking at its possibilities and limitations, like its incredibly long fretboard and how it’s difficult, on the single-cutaway ones, to get much higher than the 12th fret – unless you wear the guitar up around your neck, ya’ know (laughs)?”
+That’s how it all started; I was aware of the guitar’s visual appeal, then started looking at its possibilities and limitations, like its incredibly long fretboard and how it’s difficult, on the single-cuts, to get much higher than the 12th fret unless you wear the guitar up around your neck, ya’ know (laughs)?”

 Once he plugged in, the White Falcon’s sound helped him quickly acclimate.
 “For me, it was a perfect storm of experimentation,” he chuckled.
 “And I like to think I’m a guy who pushed the boundaries of what you could do with a Gretsch in the early ’80s.
 I don’t know too many guys who put them through a wah and phasers and flangers and that stuff!”